LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

     - E.g. `x`, `'Taco'`, `+-*/<>`, etc.
 - Number: it could be integers or floats.
     - E.g. `1`, `2.0`
 - Variable: it is a string beginning with an upper-case letter.
-It may follow by the letters, numbers and underscores.
+It may follow by some letters, numbers and underscores.
     - E.g. `X`, `My_name`, etc.
 - [Functor](http://www.cse.unsw.edu.au/~billw/dictionaries/prolog/functor.html): an atom groups a number of arguments.
 	- Argument: it is a term the appear between the parentheses.
 	- For instance: `a(b,c)` is a functor with name `a` and two arguments `b`, `c`.
     - More examples: `likes(mary, jack)`, `lover(likes(mary, jack), likes(jack, mary))`etc.
-- Structure (predicates or compound terms) --- Functors with a number of arguments.
+- Structure (predicate or compound term) --- Functors with a number of arguments.
 Concretely, a compound term is composed of some functors.
 	- Structures may be nested.
     - E.g. `isList([])`, `s(fst(curry), snd(fst(nested), snd(>o<)))`, etc.
 - Special compound terms: